Empathy Map: Developing Understanding In Corporate Learning and Project Management

 2. Research: Conduct interviews, observations, or surveys to gather data and insights about the target audience or stakeholders.

-4. Visual Representation: Use a visual format, such as a template or whiteboard, to create the empathy map.
+4. Visual Representation: Create the empathy map using a visual format, such as a template or whiteboard.
 This encourages engagement and collaboration.

 5. Iteration: Continuously update and refine the empathy map as new insights emerge or the project progresses.